 How do I select a funeral services provider?

-If you have no prior experience with a funeral services provider this can seem an overwhelming task.
+This can seem an overwhelming task if you have no prior experience with a funeral services provider.
 Consult with friends and associates and seek recommendations.
 If you are using the Internet to research funeral services and prices in Evansville, be sure to check the ownership of who you are dealing with.
 Some funeral companies have set up online budget cremation businesses, and some corporate groups also trade as low-cost cremation companies.
-If you are in doubt, ask if they are independently-owned.
-DFS Memorials only work with a reputable, licensed and independently-owned funeral home.
+If you are in doubt, ask if they are independently owned.

 How can I save money when arranging a funeral or cremation?